Daddy Tyl: The same things that make trouble everywhere. Greed. Selfishness. Those who aren't content with what they have.

 In the 1940 film, Mytyl (Shirley Temple) is a selfish bratty girl who always complains about not having everything the wealthy children have.
 One day she catches a bird in the royal forest and keeps it for herself rather than giving it to her bedridden sickly friend.
-Later, after complaining to her parents about how poor they are, her father gets a message telling him he must go to war.
-That night, she's visited by the fairy Berylune who tells her and her brother Tytyl that they can be happy if they find the Blue Bird of Happiness.
-The fairy transforms their dog Tylo and their cat Tylette into humans to help them and calls the Anthropomorphic Personification of Light to guide them.
+Later, after she complains to her parents about how poor they are, her father gets a message telling him he must go to war.
+That night, she's visited by the fairy Berylune (Jessie Ralph) who tells her and her brother Tytyl (Johnny Russell) that they can be happy if they find the Blue Bird of Happiness.
+The fairy transforms their dog Tylo and their cat Tylette into humans (Eddie Collins, Gale Sondergaard) to help them and calls the Anthropomorphic Personification of Light (Helen Ericson) to guide them.
 Together they visit the past, the land of luxury, the forest, and even the future, searching for the Blue Bird.
 Along the way, they learn some important lessons happiness and return empty-handed.
 Only to find that the bird Mytyl caught at the beginning was blue all along.
-She gives it to her friend and it flies away...The second most famous adaptation, and the last film version, was directed by George Cukor in 1976 and was the first-ever cinematic collaboration between the U.S. and the U.S.S.R., featuring Elizabeth Taylor (Mother, Berylune, Light, and Maternal Love), Jane Fonda (Night), Cicely Tyson (Tylette), Ava Gardner, and Russian performers in most of the minor roles.
-Due in part to the severe culture clash between the Americans and Russians, the shoot was difficult and the expensive result (while quite faithful to the play) was widely derided.
-It bombed at the box office, and has never had a legit video release in the U.S.
+She gives it to her friend and it flies away, but she says it's all right, because we all know where to find it again.

 This play contains examples of: